xtendui/xtendui/src/gatsby/markdown/hidden/test/other.md

 Test clicking 2 should open overlay (bug with openauto and overlay on same element).

+Only anchor doesn't work when hash is already that..

 Try the demo [on a new page](/demos/components/scrollto/overlay#anchor-2).

 Test change page (browser location prev next).